core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

       mandatory true;
       description
         "Contains the module-set-id value representing the
-        set of modules and submodules supported at the server at the time the notification is generated.";
+        set of modules and submodules supported at the server endpoint at the time the notification is generated.";
     }
   }
 }